nriqu322/rock-paper-scissors-JS/README.md

 Contributions, issues and feature requests are welcome!

-Feel free to check this link --> [here](https://github.com/nriqu322/rock-paper-scissors-JS/issues) for issues.
+Feel free to check [here](https://github.com/nriqu322/rock-paper-scissors-JS/issues) for issues.

 ## Show your support